Running Nextcloud as a Podman Container on Rocky Linux¶

 - An internet-connected Rocky Linux machine (again, a Raspberry Pi will work nicely).

-- Many of these commands must be run as root, so you'll need a root or sudo-capable user on the machine.
+- Many of these commands must be run as root, so you will need a root or sudo-capable user on the machine.

 - Familiarity with web servers and MariaDB would definitely help.